Tumbling Lassie case: The aftermath

 While the court ruled that Scots law did not recognise slavery, it did not consider the situation of bonded colliers and salters, who could be placed into permanent bonded labour under Acts of Parliament dating from 1606 and 1661, and would not be fully emancipated until 1799.

 The ruling may not have had a significant impact beyond the specific case.
 There was no systematic system of publishing court decisions in Scotland at the time, and one would not come until the early 19th century.
-Over the following years, the case was apparently forgotten, and Scotland continued to treat slavery as legal until the 1777-78 case of Joseph Knight.
+Over the following years, the case was apparently forgotten, and slaves were brought to Scotland without any apparent change in legal status until the 1777-78 case of Joseph Knight.
 The Knight v Wedderburn ruling did not acknowledge or refer to the Tumbling Lassie case.

 The case was adopted as the name of a campaign to raise funds to fight modern slavery in Scotland, the Tumbling Lassie Appeal, supported by the Faculty of Advocates and the Scottish Criminal Bar Association.
 In support of the appeal, the story was adapted into an operetta by Thomas Cunningham, with words by Alexander McCall Smith.